Broguypal/Addons/dbTracker/README.md

 # dbTracker

-**dbTracker** is a Windower addon for *Final Fantasy XI* that helps players keep track of active debuffs on their party members.
+**dbTracker** is a Windower addon that helps players keep track of active debuffs on their party members.
 It provides a clean overlay with role-colored jobs for easy visibility during combat.

 ---